-- σ = longitudinal stress in pipe, psi - E = elastic modulus, psi (Table 11)
+σ = longitudinal stress in pipe, psi

+E = apparent elastic modulus, psi (Table 11)

 The selection of the modulus can have a large impact on the calculated stress.
-When determining the appropriate time interval, consider that heat transfer accurate transfer accurate transfer accurate the use of polyethylang pipe.

-transfer occurs at relatively slow rates through the wall of polyethylene pipe, so temperature changes do not occur rapidly.
+When determining the appropriate time interval, consider that heat transfer occurs at relatively slow rates through the wall of polyethylene pipe, so temperature changes do not occur rapidly.
 Therefore, the average temperature is often chosen when selecting an elastic modulus.